 QUESTIONS ABOUT PIGMENTS AND PIGMENTATION

-Clients would like to know type of pigment used, what are the pigments, how long do they last, and how do they react to light?
+Clients would like to know the type of pigment used, the pigments, how long they last, and how they react to light.
 Below are the most common questions asked about pigments.

-Whats the difference between an ink, dye, and pigment?
+What’s the difference between ink, dye, and pigment?

 Pigments are chromophores that are often insoluble in water and usually rest on top of a substrate.
-Although they cannot be concentrated like dyes, they are usually resistant to smears, staining and dilution.
+Although they cannot be concentrated like dyes, they are generally resistant to smears, staining and dilution.
 They are also more resistant to sheer force and stress.
-For these reasons they are preferred over dyes for SMP® scalp micropigmentation.
+For these reasons, they are preferred over dyes for SMP® scalp micropigmentation.

 An ink is nothing more than a general term for any liquid, paste or powder which contains chromophores and is used to colour a substrate.
-An ink is made up of colourants (which are usually dyes or pigments), additives, binders and carriers, although, this can vary from one ink to another.
+An ink comprises colourants (usually dyes or pigments), additives, binders and carriers, although this can vary from one ink to another.

-As it applies to a regular tattoo, an ink is usually composed of colourants (often pigments) and a carrier.
-This carrier can be water, denatured alcohol, ethyl, alcohol, glycerine, methanol or one of several other compounds.
-The carrier is used to keep the pigments free from bacteria, to act sometimes as a transport agent and to increase permeability of the skin.
+As it applies to a regular tattoo, ink is usually composed of colourants (often pigments) and a carrier.
+This carrier can be water, denatured alcohol, ethyl, alcohol, glycerine, methanol, or several other compounds.

 The best pigment for a SMP® is one that is inert, chemically unreactive under most biochemical changes, and heavily resistant to UV radiation.
 The molecular structure of the pigment determines the ability of the pigment both to resist common biochemical reactions in the skin and persevere under both immune system responses and UV radiation.